It is impossible to write about a subject

 and August, 1894 title transfers.
 It was omitted in a February, 1896 and

 subsequent transfers.
 To make a long story short: nothing remains to mark

 by the D.A.R. remember four or five stones that disappeared after the

 possession of the land left the Vawter family.

-agreement that James M. Vawter and his wife Irena are interred here.
-It is
+that James M. Vawter and his wife Irena are interred here.
+It is plausible

-plausible that their infant children/grandchildren are buried here.
+that their infant children and grandchildren may be buried here.

-Possibly friends or nearby neighbors may be buried here
+Perhaps friends or nearby neighbors might be buried here

 The cemetery lies north of county road 450 N between